jweleszczuk/NGS_Analysis_project/README.md

 - **Src directory**    = this directory holds all of the scripts, that were used in this project.

 ## **Data directory** - all result files
-This directory contains data that was used \ obtained during the analysis.
+This directory contains data that was used/obtained during the analysis.

 - Quality_control  = _fastqc_ reports + main _multiqc_ report.
 - Reference_genome = all chromosomes + annotation data.
 - VCF              = final annotated files, summaries and gene lists.
-- Visualizations   = visualizations of VCF files, statistics of bam files and common SNPs between samples in presented in the form of Venn diagram.
+- Visualizations   = visualizations of VCF files, statistics of bam files and common SNPs between samples are presented in the form of Venn diagram.
 - mapping          = bam files and informations about them, such as coverage, flasgstat and stats for each repository.